DigitalLiteracyProject/dlp-comp/README.md

 - Issues
 - File browser

 Now make your own copy of the repository (or "repo") so you can work with it.
+[This forking and cloning tutorial](https://help.github.com/articles/fork-a-repo/#keep-your-fork-synced) will be helpful; do everything up to but not including "Step 3: Configure Git to sync your fork..."

 On our repo's homepage, use the _Fork_ button to "fork" our repo, making your own version of it that you can work with.

 Now you need to get your own repo on your computer so you can actually edit it.
 Find the HTTPS clone URL on your repo's page; it should be something like `https://github.com/<YOUR_USERNAME>/dlp-comp.git`.